 - Supporting and facilitating funding for projects to improve the environmental health of the catchments;

-- Promoting the livability of the Catchments for residents of the western Suburbs.
+- Promoting the livability of the Catchments for residents of the inner western suburbs.

 Key activities/achievements include

 - Two symposia covering the physical and historical features of the area

 - Two conferences with delegates and speakers from around Australia (fungi, soil life)

 - Publications: Catchment Voices Volume I and Volume II